-The Army continues to focus on the oversight of our privatized housing providers to make sure quality services are delivered.
-We appreciate Congressional guidance and authorities to accomplish these important goals.
-We are addressing the remaining elements of the FY 2020 NDAA's Military Housing Privatization Reform and, with respect to Army owned housing, we are implementing the FY 2021 NDAA's extension of these reforms to government-owned housing.
-We are continuing to develop policies and guidance to address the FY 2023 NDAA's housing-related requirements, including those related to the Basic Allowance for Housing, Housing Research Market Analysis standardization, ground lease extension briefs and notices, the demolition of three Fort McNair homes, mold inspections, and implementation of medical audits.
+The Army continues to focus on the oversight of our private housing providers to ensure quality services are delivered, consistent with Congressional guidance and authorities.
+We are addressing the remaining elements of the FY 2020 NDAA's Military Housing Privatization Reform and, with respect to Army-owned housing, we are implementing the FY 2021 NDAA's extension of these reforms to government-owned housing.
+We are also developing policies to address the FY 2023 NDAA's housing-related directives.
+Specifically, we will review the Housing Requirements Market Analyses processes, brief Congress on any ground lease extensions and consult as the law requires on demolition of homes at Fort McNair.

-With the help of Congress, we are making great strides in improving the Armyowned housing inventory located primarily overseas, and we are on target for 89% of these homes to be characterized as "good" or "adequate" by 2029.
+With the help of Congress, we are making great strides in improving the Armyowned housing inventory (located primarily overseas), and we are on target for 89% of these homes to be characterized as "good" or "adequate" by 2029.
 MILCON housing projects are awarded and in progress in Baumholder and Vilseck, Germany; Vicenza, Italy; Camps Humphreys and Walker, Korea; Kwajalein Atoll; and Fort Buchanan, Puerto Rico.
 All of these projects will significantly improve the quality of life for our soldiers and families in these locations.